 Any person who has had a mastectomy as a result of breast cancer is welcome to participate in The Grace Project.
-All breast cancer stages, all levels of healing (from fresh scars and drains, to radiation treatment, to years out of treatment, to those who have stage iv and all forms and choices of reconstruction.
+All breast cancer stages, all levels of healing (from fresh scars and drains, to radiation treatment, to years out of treatment, to those who have stage iv and all forms and choices of (or lack of) reconstruction.
 Cancer does not discriminate and The Grace Project is a diverse project.
 All body types and ethnicities and ages are encouraged to participate.

 Note: Any person with metastatic breast cancer (stage iv) that has not had a mastectomy is also welcome to be photographed.